 He was given a new post when Bharatiya Janata Party won the state elections in 2008.
 He was unanimously elected as the speaker of the Legislative Assembly.
 Jagadish Shivappa Shettar for some reason resigned from the post and was immediately given the portfolio of Rural Development and Panchayat Raj in the B. S. Yeddyurappa government.

 When B. S. Yeddyurappa resigned from his post as Chief Minister, Shettar and D. V. Sadananda Gowda were in the running to be the next Chief Minister of Karnataka.
 D.V.
 Sadananda Gowda was elected to the post of Chief Minister in 2011.
 After the unrest following the resignation of D.V.
 Sadananda Gowda, the high command at Bharatiya Janata Party elected Jagadish Shivappa Shettar to the post of Chief Minister.

 During his tenure as a politician, Shettar has been influential in setting up the headquarters of the Southern Railway System of India in Hubli-Dharwad, Khalasa Banduri project and the setting up of Suvarna Vidhana Soudha in Belgaum.
 His involvement with the projects reflected on his interest in developing Karnataka as one whole entity instead of focusing funds and energy on the capital of Karnataka, Bangalore.

-Shettar was nominated as the Chief Ministerial candidate by Bharatiya Party ahead of the May 2013 elections for Karnataka.
+Shettar was nominated as the Chief Ministerial candidate by BJP ahead of the May 2013 elections for Karnataka.
 Bharatiya Janata Party performed dismally as an entity in the election.
-When Bharatiya Janata Party failed to regain power in the state, He chose to resign from his post as Chief Minister.